Fresh Kid UG

-Patrick Sennyonjo (born July 1, 2012), popularly known as Fresh Kid UG, is a Ugandan musical artist and rapper.
-He is known for being the youngest musician in Uganda.
+Patrick Sennyonjo (born July 1, 2012), popularly known as Fresh Kid UG, is a Ugandan artist, singer and rapper.
+In 2018, he was known for being the youngest famous musician in Uganda.

 Music career

 His manager Francis claims to have found Fresh Kid in a rural area of Uganda miming some songs of Fik Fameica.
 He brought him to Kampala, and paid his school fees while he helped start the rapper's career.
 Fresh Kid eventually got a bursary from Rajiv Ruparelia to study at Kampala Parents School.
 In 2019, Francis signed Fresh Kid under De Texas Entertainment.
 Fresh Kid's parents fell out with Francis over alleged failure to respect contractual duties, and Fresh Kid left De Texas and signed with MC Events.